h-tex/eleventy-plugin-outline/README.md

 It still affords plenty of customization, but via extensibility rather than configuration.

 Features include:
-- [x] Numbering of headings and figures
+- Numbering of headings and figures
-- [x] Render an outline for a whole document or just a page, using your own template
+- Render an outline for a whole document or just a page, using your own template
-- [ ] Create cross-references to headings, figures, tables, etc.
+- Create cross-references to sections, figures, tables, etc.

+To-Do:
+- Do not require ids on headings to be already present

 ## Installation